Arabis, Caucasian rockcress: planting and care

 In beds or borders, its versatile size allows it to be slipped between spring-flowering bulbs such as Muscari, daffodils, tulips, scillas…

-An idea for a border planting: Carex oshimensis ‘Everest’, Triumph Tulip ‘Calgary’, Bellis perennis white, white Erysimum, Hyacinth ‘Madame Sophie’ and Arabis caucasica ‘Snowcap’ (photo Jan Sølve Borlaug)
+An idea for a border planting: Carex oshimensis ‘Everest’, Tulip ‘Calgary’, white common daisy, white Erysimum, Hyacinth ‘Madame Sophie’ and Arabis caucasica such as ‘Snowcap’ (photo Jan Sølve Borlaug)

-Combine with other rockery perennials such as small sedums, Iberis, moss phlox or aubrietas, or use as a matting groundcover for bulbous plants.
+To combine with other rockery perennials such as small sedums, Iberis, moss phlox or aubrietas, or as a groundcover among bulbous plants.

 Useful resources

-- Have you considered Arabis as an alternative to short grass meadow?
+- Have you thought of Arabis as an alternative to short grass meadow?

-- Arabis likes dry soils, discover which plants to pair it with and our advice on dry gardening
+- Arabis likes dry soils, discover which plants to pair it with and our tips on dry gardening

-- Silver baskets are essential in naturalistic gardens
+- Silver baskets are indispensable in naturalistic gardens

 - Subscribe!